+'The Coquet (Amble) Partnership will reorganise to a 2-tier (primary/secondary) structure from September 2024.
+JCSC is currently an age 9 to 18 school, but will reduce its age range in a phased way over the next 2 years to an age 11 to 18 school as follows:

-The Coquet (Amble) Partnership will reorganize to a 2-tier (primary/secondary) structure from September 2024.
-This means JCSC will not have a Year 5 intake in September 2024 and will operate with year groups 6 to 6th form only and the school will not be included on the Council's Admissions portal at this time.
-Applications for entry into these year groups for the 2024/25 academic year should be made via the Council's 'in-year transfer' process (refer to p.23 of this document).
-From September 2025 and subsequent years, JCSC will operate with Year Groups 7 to 6th form only; again, applications for entry into these year groups for the 2025/26 academic year should be made via the Council's 'in-year transfer' process.
-The first intake transferring from Coquet Partnership primary schools into Year 7 at JCSC will occur in September 2026 - applications for entry into Year 7 at JCSC at this time will be via the Council's admissions portal."
+- 1 September 2024 JCSC will not receive a Year 5 intake as these students will remain at their current first schools for Years 5 and 6 as they become primary schools.
+JCSC will therefore operate with Year 6 to Year 13 only.
+Any applications for places in Year 6 to Year 13 will need to be made via the Council's 'in year transfer' process. - 1 September 2025 Student in Years 6 to Year 12 on 31 August 2025 at JCSC will automatically transfer into Years 7 to Year 13 on 1 September 2025 as normal.
+Any applications for places in these existing year groups will need to be made via the Council's 'in year transfer' process.
+The Admissions Portal for places in Year 7 at JCSC for September 2026 will open between September and October 2025. - 1 September 2026 Students in Year 6 in Primary schools in Coquet Partnership on 31 August 2026 will transfer to Year 7 at JCSC or to another secondary school according to parental preference.
+Admissions into JCSC will be into Year 7 from this point onwards.'

+James Calvert Spence College (4439)

+Acklington Road, Amble, Morpeth, NE65 0NG

+Email: enquiries@jcsc.co.uk

+Admission No:

-James Calvert Spence College (4439) Feeder Schools: Upper site: Acklington Road, Amble, Morpeth NE65 0NG Lower site: South Avenue, Amble, Morpeth NE65 0ND Amble, Amble Links, Broomhill, Red Row, Grange View First Email: enquiries@jcsc.co.uk Schools Tel No : 01665 710636 NCEA Warkworth CE Primary Admission No: 120 The Local Authority is the Admissions Authority for this school and as such the catchments have been set by the Council.
+The Local Authority is the Admissions Authority for this school and as such the catchments have been set by the Council.
 Please use the link below to find out what catchment and transport priority area your child lives in.

-Comm / CC School catchment and transport eligibility maps For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy': Home to school travel and transport policy
+For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy':

-Pre/After School Provision: ★Breakfast Club 8.00 am-8.45 am ♦After School Club until 5.30pm.
+★Breakfast Club 8.00 am-8.45 am

+♦ After School Club until 5.30pm.
 Aimed at Year 5, 6 and 7 students, ran at South Avenue site.